DUNE/LLM_for_DUNE/BALSAM/DUNEGPT_polaris_cursor_balsam/scripts/README.md

 **How to Decide Which Commands To Run**

-The argument c is used to tell the script which document number to start it.
+The argument c is used to tell the script which document number to start with.
 If the intent is to start at document 20,000 in docdb

-    --c 20
-To decide the value of c:
+    --c 20  # as one job is extracting 1000 docdb documents To decide the value of c:

     D = docdb document to start from
-    L_D = number of docdb documents 1 job is extracting c = D / L_D
+    L_D = number of docdb documents 1 job is extracting, or defined as "doc_limit" in "workflows/embed_docdb_indico.py"
+    c = D / L_D

     OR

     I = indico category to start from
-    L_I = number of indico documents 1 job is extraaction c = I / L_I
+    L_I = number of indico documents 1 job is extracting, or defined as "indico_limit" in "workflows/embed_docdb_indico.py"
+    c = I / L_I

-It is 1 'c value' for both docdb and indico so if:
+The 'c value' is the same for both docdb and indico, so if:

     c = 20
     L_D = 1,000